It can be partial or total, sudden or gradual, temporary or permanent. It can affect one or both ears.

-Noise-induced hearing loss can occur due to a single short burst of extremely loud sound.
+Noise-induced hearing loss can occur due to a single short burst of loud sound.

-Most often it is the result of long-term exposure to loud sounds of slightly lower intensity.
+It is often the result of long-term exposure to loud sounds of slightly lower intensity.

-The most important noises for their continuous exposure are:
+The most critical noises for their continuous exposure are:

-- Occupational noise – Jobs where noise is a common part of the work environment, such as agriculture, construction, or factory work, can cause damage to the inside of the ear.
+- Occupational noise – Jobs where noise is a standard part of the work environment, such as agriculture, construction, or factory work, can cause damage to the inside of the ear.

-An abnormal overgrowth of one or more bones in the middle ear prevents the small bones from moving normally.
+Abnormal overgrowth of one or more bones in the middle ear usually prevents the small bones from moving.

 This is a type of conductive hearing loss.
 Otosclerosis often runs in families.

-Acoustic neuroma often causes dizziness and balance problems in addition to gradual hearing loss.
+Acoustic neuroma often causes dizziness and balance problems, and gradual hearing loss.

 This typically causes dizziness, hearing loss, ringing in the ears (tinnitus), and a feeling of fullness or congestion in one or both ears.